Straw Buyer Purchasing Home For Family Members

 - 5% of the unpaid collection balance will be used towards debt to income ratio qualification on unpaid balance collection accounts that have balances of greater than $2,000

-- Borrowers with large outstanding collection balances can get a written payment agreement with minimum monthly promised payment agreement
+- Borrowers with large outstanding collection balances can get a written payment agreement with a minimum monthly promised payment agreement

-- This will be used towards your debt to income qualification without any seasoning payment history requirements instead of the 5% of outstanding balance
+- This will be used towards your debt to income qualification without any seasoning payment history requirements instead of the 5% of the outstanding balance

 Many straw buyers believe that it is better to be a straw buyer than to pay off the outstanding collection account balances but this is not the case.